I’m Bek Stone, a veteran designer, musician, and entrepreneur deeply passionate about people.

-I live in Oakland with my partner Zak, a ridiculous beastie, and an army of plant babies.
+I live in Oakland with an army of plant babies.
 When not rocking business pants, I can be found composing music, designing jewelry and apparel, or carving through the Redwoods on a Moto Guzzi named Fusa.

 The infinite parade of glowing rectangles can cloud our view, but products are in service of people.
 Human connection is the best cure for our assumptions.
 Curiosity and empathy build bridges—fueling the research and synthesis that are core to great product design.